 Why You Will Love This Recipe

-- No egg is needed to make this mug cake.
+- Egg-free: No egg is needed to make this mug cake.
 After so much trial and error in making the mug cakes, I came to the conclusion that mug cakes without eggs turn out so much tastier.
-Definitely, no one likes rubbery textured cake with unpleasantly strong egg flavor!
+Definitely, no one likes rubbery textured cake with an unpleasantly strong egg flavor!

 - Baking powder: Baking powder ensures that your mug cake rises and fluffs.